 6:30 PM School Board Meeting

 Thank you for visiting Cohutta Elementary School!
-This website is brand new so the information you are used to seeing will be in a different place.
+This website is being updated so the information you are used to seeing will be in a different place.
 Let us know if you need help finding something.
 We will be adding content throughout the year, but we are currently working on adding content to our "Activities & Clubs" page and our "Resources" page.
-Check back to see updates.
-We are off to a great start this school year!
-It's been great getting to know our students and parents.
+Check back to see updates for our 2018-2019 school year.
 We look forward to a fabulous year!

-During the next few weeks, parents of students who attend Title I schools get to learn more about their child's education and share their ideas at their school's annual Title I meeting.
-The purpose of the Title I annual parent meeting is to provide information to parents of participating children about the Title I program and their right to be involved in their child's education.
-Click the headline for more information, dates, and times.
+During the next few weeks, parents of students who attend Title l schools will have the opportunity to learn more about their child's education at their school's annual Title l meeting.
+The purpose of the Title l annual parent meeting is to provide information to parents of participating children about the Title l program and their right to be involved in their child's education.